toddm-ClaybookAdvisors/layercake-method/chat-boot.md

 - **No emoji or non-ASCII characters.**
   No emoji or non-ASCII characters are allowed in code, logs, documentation, or any committed files.

-- **Devlogs are the only authoritative transcript.**
-  Devlogs must include the *entire* chat back-and-forth (user and AI), with no code or file outputs—just the pure conversation, in a single markdown code block.

 - **No mention, use, or generation of excluded files or directories.**
   Files or directories specifically excluded from the project must not be referenced, updated, generated, or included in any workflow or artifact.